SamOBrienOlinger/Ships-that-Battle/README.md

 ## **Summary**
   This interactive game provides users with an easy way to 'fire cannonballs' at a computer ‘enemy’s fleet of ships’.
-The game is based on the well-known board game ‘Battleship’, to learn more about this game [Click Here]( https://en.wikipedia.org/wiki/Battleship_(game).
+The game is based on the well-known board game ‘Battleship’, to learn more about this game **[Click Here]( https://en.wikipedia.org/wiki/Battleship_game)**.